7.4 Healthy lifestyles and healthy nutrition

 Young consumer consultations

-Some 30,000 people a year attend these consultations, three quarters (23,000) of whom are substance consumers and a quarter are family members or friends of consumers.
+Some 30,000 people a year attend these consultations, three quarters of whom are substance consumers and a quarter are family members or friends of consumers.
+In 2022, the young consumers' consultations were consolidated and can be organised in places where young people are present.

 ARS – Regional Health Agency programmes

-Apart from the initiatives making up national and comprehensive health strategies (nutrition, healthy lifestyles, etc.), health programmes specifically geared towards young people are set up at regional level by Regional Health Agencies, which can take action on a multiannual basis.
+Apart from the initiatives making up national and comprehensive health strategies (nutrition, healthy lifestyles, etc.), health programmes specifically geared towards young people are set up at regional level by Regional Health Agencies, which can take action on a multiannual basis, that respond to the needs of young people.

-The Ministry for Solidarity and Health grants appropriations to the FIR – Regional Intervention Fund (Fonds d’Intervention Régional) for financing measures and trials that have been approved by the Regional Health Agencies.
+The Ministry in charge of Health grants appropriations to the FIR – Regional Intervention Fund (Fonds d’Intervention Régional) for financing measures and trials that have been approved by the Regional Health Agencies.
 The FIRs are the latters’ financial management instruments.
 Their resources come from an endowment provided by:

 - the State;